SatDump/SatDump/README.md

 make -j`nproc`

 # To run without installing
-ln -s ../pipelines .        # Symlink pipelines so it can run ln -s ../resources .        # Symlink resources so it can run ln -s ../satdump_cfg.json . # Symlink settings so it can run
+ln -s ../resources .        # Symlink resources so it can run ln -s ../satdump_cfg.json . # Symlink settings so it can run